Gaussian likelihood geometry of projective varieties: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Kathl\'en Kohn, Orlando Marigliano, Mateusz Micha\l ek, and Bernd Sturmfels for helpful conversations.
+We would like to thank Kathl\'en Kohn, Orlando Marigliano, Mateusz Micha\l ek, Felix Rydell, and Bernd Sturmfels for helpful conversations.
+In particular, we thank Laurentiu G. Maxim for suggesting the extension of our original results to the non-smooth case.
+We also thank the anonymous referees for the valuable comments and suggestions.
 The first and second author are supported by the VR grant [NT:2018-03688].
-While at KTH, the third author was supported by a KTH grant by the Verg foundation.
+The third author is a member of the INdAM group GNSAGA and was partially supported by the projects ``Programma per Giovani Ricercatori Rita Levi Montalcini'', PRIN2017SSNZAW ``Advances in Moduli Theory and Birational Classification'', PRIN2020KKWT53 ``Curves, Ricci flat varieties and their Interactions'', and, while at KTH, by a KTH grant by the Verg foundation.